-Claim: In 2010, President Obama became the first U.S. president not to lay a wreath at Arlington National Cemetery on Memorial Day.
+Claim: Barack Obama is the only U.S. president not to lay a wreath at Arlington National Cemetery on Memorial Day.

 Mike Savage stated that President Obama was not going to Arlington this Memorial Day but is sending VP Biden in his place.
 Obama is going to Chicago instead.
 Savage stated that this is the first time in history that a President has not laid a wreath at Arlington on Memorial day.
 Is this true?